 On average, monitors that have earned the ENERGY STAR are 25% more energy efficient than standard options.

 Monitors originally qualified for the ENERGY STAR label in 1992.
-The Version 7.0 ENERGY STAR Displays specification covers computer monitors and signage displays.
+The Version 7.0 ENERGY STAR Displays specification covers computer monitors and signage displays, including all products with touch screen functionality.
 ENERGY STAR certified computer monitors must meet a total energy consumption (TEC) requirement that takes in their power draw in On Mode and Sleep Mode and varies depending on screen area and resolution.
 Signage displays must draw 0.5 watts or less in Sleep Mode and Off Mode, while On Mode power requirements vary according to screen area and resolution.
 Additional TEC and power allowances are also provided for select features.
 External power supplies (EPS) packaged with displays must meet level VI performance requirements under the International Efficiency Marking Protocol and include the level VI marking.

 How to Save Energy with Your New Computer Monitor